sgra64/cs4bigdata/E_recursion/README.md

 perm([1, 2, 3, 4]) -> [[1, 2, 3, 4], [1, 2, 4, 3], ...
 [4, 3, 1, 2], [4, 3, 2, 1]]
 ```

-With rising length of the input list, how does the number of permutations grow?
+With a rising length of the input list, how does the number of permutations grow?

 (2 Pts)